 ketones in the brain

-The body stores carbohydrates as glycogen in the muscles and the liver; glycogen is used to make glucose.
+The body stores carbohydrates as glycogen in the muscles and the liver.
+Your body uses glycogen to make glucose.
 Glycogen stores (from carbohydrates) can only last a couple of days (during starvation).
 (In fact, marathon runners experience a shortage of easily-available glycogen after only 2 hours, commonly called “hitting the wall” or bonking.)

 Because fasts, very-low-calorie diets (VLCD), and low-carbohydrate diets restrict the intake of carbohydrates, glucose must be obtained from protein.
 In the event dietary protein is insufficient, internal sources will be obtained: autolysis and muscle wasting occurs.
 (The conversion of amino acids to glucose is called gluconeogenesis.)